top of page

 Are your electricians fully qualified?

-Yes, all our professionals are fully accredited, insured, and possess over 20 years of experience in domestic and commercial electrical works.
-We ensure all projects comply with current UK regulations and safety standards.
+Yes - all our professionals are fully qualified, insured, and have over 20 years of experience.
+All projects comply with BS 7671 18th Edition wiring regulations and current UK safety standards.

 Is there a charge for emergency call-outs?

 Emergency call-out fees apply for after-hours or immediate response fault rectification.
-These fees are competitive and transparently communicated before we dispatch a technician to your property.
+These are communicated transparently before we dispatch a technician.
+There are no hidden charges.

 Didn't find the answer you were looking for?
 Get in touch with our team today for professional electrical advice tailored to your property.